ELEC ENG 1010 - Electrical & Electronic Engineering IB

 Signals and Communication: resonance of RLC circuits, filters and frequency response, amplitude and frequency modulation concepts.

-Communications Skills and Professional Engineering: basic verbal skills including presentation, basic written skills for documents such as experimental reports, introduction to EEE degree programs.
+Communications Skills and Professional Engineering: basic verbal skills including presentation, basic written skills for documents such as experimental reports, Small Group Discovery Exercise.

 Analog Workshop: safety and basic skills, Simple audio amplifier, preamplifier, crystal set, system project: AM radio.